310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/tetora_2.md

             {% bubble Tetora awkward0 %}
             You mean a collab like this one?
 I'm sorta interested, but…

-            I don't have as much love for mascots as Midori-kun does, so I feel like it'd be rude of me.
+            I don't have as much love for yuruchara as Midori-kun does, so I feel like it'd be rude of me.
 			{% endbubble %}
         </div>
     </div>